EIS-ITS/vss-cli/docs/examples/deploy-clone.rst

     Usage: vss-cli compute vm mk from-clone [OPTIONS] [NAME]

       Clone virtual machine from running or powered off vm.

-If name argument is not specified, -clone suffix will be added to resulting virtual machine
+      If name argument is not specified, -clone suffix will be added to resulting virtual machine.

     Options:
       -s, --source TEXT               Source virtual machine or template MOREF or